ant512/ReallyBadEggs/README.markdown

 The menus are as follows:

- - Game Type: Choose from the practice game type, the easy/medium/hard player-vs-AI types, or the two-player game.
+ - **Game Type**: Choose from the practice game type, the easy/medium/hard player-vs-AI types, or the two-player game.
- - Speed: Choose the speed at which the eggs drop down the grid.
+ - **Speed**: Choose the speed at which the eggs drop down the grid.
 Faster speeds mean less time to think.
- - Height: Choose the starting height.
+ - **Height**: Choose the starting height.
 The number corresponds to the rows of garbage eggs added to the grid at the start of the game.
 More rows mean the game is initially faster paced and harder.
- - Colours: The number of different colours of eggs in the game.
+ - **Colours**: The number of different colours of eggs in the game.
 Each additional colour reduces the chance of a particular colour egg being created, making it more difficult to set up elaborate sequences of egg chains.